ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 export default App;
 ```

-### Integrating a build from Online Builder
+### Integrating a build from the Online Builder

-The guide assumes that you have created a zip archive with the editor built using [Online Builder](https://ckeditor.com/ckeditor-5/online-builder/).
+This guide assumes that you have created a zip archive with the editor built using the [Online Builder](https://ckeditor.com/ckeditor-5/online-builder/).

 The directory with the editor's build cannot be placed inside the `src/` directory because Node could end with an error:

 ```
 FATAL ERROR: Ineffective mark-compacts near heap limit Allocation failed - JavaScript heap out of memory
 ```

-Since above, we recommend placing the directory next to `src/` and `node_modules/` folders:
+Because of that, we recommend placing the directory next to `src/` and `node_modules/` folders:

 ```bash
 ├── ckeditor5